-The University is Adopting Canvas
+The University is Adopting Canvas; CEHD Can Do It!

 The decision to move from Moodle to Canvas was heavily influenced by faculty and staff at the University of Minnesota including our CEHD community.
 The move comes after positive and encouraging results during an in-depth, two-year pilot and evaluation.
 The pilot included 55 instructors and 87 courses from CEHD.
 Data from the pilot showed both students and faculty had a preference for Canvas over Moodle.
 Canvas was chosen due to its: